iss1977/Employees-Management-Tutorial-Laravel-8-With-Vuejs/README.md

 - creating views for view, create and edit the user
 - * moving image assets via webpack from resources to public folder to be prepared for distribution
 - creating Form Request validator
-- * introducing toast messages
+- * implementing toast messages
+- implementing search with * reset button